Thinking of Starting an E-commerce Business in the Middle East – Here’s how

 A crucial part of the process

-All e-commerce entrepreneurs need a solid foundation in which to grow a profitable business.
-There are many options out there that it is easy to get overwhelmed and ask yourself how effective these will be in an Arab country.
+All e-commerce entrepreneurs need a solid foundation to grow a profitable business.
+So there are many options out there that it is easy to get overwhelmed and ask yourself how effective these will be in an Arab country.

-5.1 Magento – Heavy on the license fee starting at KD 30,000 and hosting is not cheap.
-Although it a comprehensive platform, it’s not ideal for a start-up.
+5.1 Magento – Heavy on the license fee starting at KD 30,000, and hosting is not cheap.
+Although it is a comprehensive platform, it’s not ideal for start-ups.

-5.3 Prestashop – Relatively new to the market comes with fast load speed and easy-to-use interface.
+5.3 Prestashop – Relatively new to the market comes with a fast load speed and easy-to-use interface.
 However, it is limited in options and design layout.
-It is usable with KNET and easy to connect.
-Hosting is reasonably priced so I’d recommend checking it out.
+Nevertheless, it is usable with KNET and easy to connect.
+In addition, hosting is reasonably priced, so I’d recommend checking it out.

 5.4 WooCommerce – Picking holes in WooCommerce is hard.
 It’s a solid all-around platform.
-Load speed is super-fast, and hosting is not overboard, has plentiful plug-ins and customizing options, probably more than all the others put together.
+Load speed is super-fast, and hosting is not overboard; it has great plugins and customizing options, probably more than all the others.
 I would give WooCommerce the nod over the competition as it stands at the back end of 2018.

-A common mistake is to think that the above is the hard work and once you are online the sales will come flooding in and you can put your feet up on the beach.
+A common mistake is to think that the above is hard work, and once you are online, the sales will come flooding in, and you can put your feet up on the beach.
 WRONG.
-The above is just laying the foundations to be successful, success itself has to be continuously worked on.
+The above is just laying the foundations to succeed; success itself must be continuously worked on.

 Depending on the product you are selling and how far your outreach goes will determine how you go about it.
-Do not make the mistake of thinking ‘Let’s see if we get some orders first’.
+Do not think, ‘Let’s see if we get some orders first.’
 Big mistake.
 Logistics should be worked on at the same time as registering the domain!
 It is that important.

-Investment in marketing is up there with the most important spend your business can do.
+Investment in marketing is up there with the most important spending your business can do.
 If you think having a niche e-commerce website will make people come to you, then think again.
-Social media marketing, SEO and email marketing are crucial.
-My advice for a start-up is to begin by using professionals, use an SEO company in Kuwait who are full-service digital marketing.
-They will set you on the path, then throughout the first 12 months, self-educate so you are aware of how this side of the business works for the future so you can look to bring this in-house and not outsource your dollars.
+Social media marketing, SEO, and email marketing are crucial.
+My advice for a start-up is to begin using professionals and use an SEO company in Kuwait for full-service digital marketing.
+They will set you on the path, then throughout the first 12 months, self-educate so you know how this side of the business works for the future so you can look to bring this in-house and not outsource your dollars.

-Cut no corners or expense on this part of your business plan.
+Cut no corners or expenses on this part of your business plan.

-Sandy Bennington is an experienced tech blogger with an interest in business affairs, she loves eating out and is quite decent in the kitchen herself.
-She is associated with SEO Kuwait – a full-service marketing and SEO company Kuwait.
+Sandy Bennington is an experienced tech blogger interested in business affairs; she loves eating out and is quite decent in the kitchen.
+She is associated with SEO Kuwait – a full-service marketing and SEO company in Kuwait.